-Industrial development has contributed significantly to the economic growth.
-Services especially information technology (IT) related work has become a major contributor to the economy with GDP share of over 50%.
-Manufacture's share would be over 35% in 2007-08 reflecting the growth trends of electronics, textiles, pharmaceuticals, basic chemicals etc. The economic boom has led to increased investments and activities in the construction, mining, and iron and steel, which has increased demand in the highly polluting processes of brick making units, sponge iron plants and steel re-rolling mills.
+India's strong economic performance is driven by IT services and manufacturing accounting for about 35% of industrial output (Annex 2).
+Manufacturing (specifically, textile, basic metals and alloys, and transport equipment) is the fastest-growing product categories.
 The industrial units in India are largely located in the states of Gujarat, Maharashtra, Uttar Pradesh, Bihar, West Bengal and Madhya Pradesh.
 These highly industrialized are greatly polluted and highly populated.
-These states have the highest concentration of SO_2 and NO_x emissions in India (Figure 2 and 3).
+These states have the highest concentration of SO_2 and NO_x emissions in India (Figure 2.2.1 and 2.2.2).
 Industry is also the largest consumer of energy; consuming about 50% of the total commercial energy produced in the country.
 Commercial sources include coal and lignite (57%), oil and gas (33%), hydroelectric power (3%), and nuclear power (0.2%).
-Energy-intensive industries include fertilizer, aluminum, textile, cement, iron and steel, pulp and paper, and chlor-alkali accounting for 80% total industrial energy consumption.
+Energy-intensive industries include fertilizer, aluminum, textile, cement, iron and steel, pulp and paper, and chloralkali accounting for 80% total industrial energy consumption.

-Figure 2.
-Sectoral and Manufacturing Industries

-Contribution to GDP
+Figure 2.2.1.
+Sectoral and Manufacturing Industries Contribution to GDP